-Hollywood Actor Robert Guillaume Dies At 89 — Nigeria Today
+Hollywood actor Robert Guillaume dies at 89 — Nigeria Today

-Veteran actor Robert Guillaume, best known for his title role in the TV series “Benson,” died Tuesday at his home in Los Angeles at the age of 89 after he had battled prostate cancer in recent years.
-His wife, Donna Guillaume said, ‘he kinda went the way everyone wishes they could, surrounded by love and …
+Hollywood actor Robert Guillaume, who was best known for his title role in the TV series “Benson,” died Tuesday at his home in Los Angeles.
+He finally lost the battle against prostate cancer at the age of 89.
+His wife, Donna Guillaume said, “he kinda went the way everyone wishes they could, surrounded by love…

-The post Hollywood Actor Robert Guillaume Dies At 89 appeared first on INFORMATION NIGERIA.
+The post Hollywood actor Robert Guillaume dies at 89 appeared first on The Herald Nigeria Newspaper.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research